jmeaston/tableaurcg/README.md

                 <div class="elegante-post-content">

                     <p>The main goal of this page is to help your decision makers at your company make an informed decision on the journey to becoming a data-driven company.</p>
                         <p>My name is Julie Easton and I am a Solutions Engineer for Tableau's Retail unit.
-I have included topics and will only cover the most important ones during our discussions; however, there are many other topics available here that will allow you to dig deeper for more details.</p>
+I have included a lot of topics below but will only cover the most relevant ones to your business challenges during our discussions.
+Feel free to dive in to the topics available here that will provide you deeper insights into how leveraging Tableau can help your company evolve into a data-driven organization.</p>
                     <h2 ><a href="index.html#embed" rel="bookmark">1 - Embedded - Building a data product</a></h2>
                     <h2 ><a href="index.html#maps" rel="bookmark">2 - Building Maps</a></h2>
                     <h2 ><a href="index.html#community" rel="bookmark">3 - Tableau Community</a></h2>